-If the structures as surveyed are above the flood plain, then the improvements and a portion, or the entire parcel may be eligible for a Letter of Map Amendment (LOMA).
+If the structures as surveyed are above the flood plain, then the improvements and a portion of the parcel may be eligible for a Letter of Map Amendment (LOMA).
 To obtain a LOMA, you should hire the surveyor again, as they process these on a regular basis and are familiar with the zillion forms required by FEMA.
-The surveyor will submit the application for a LOMA to FEMA and the process is 4-7 weeks.
-The total cost is approximately $1850 on average, which includes the BFE fee from the Corps of $105-$350.
+The surveyor will submit the application for a LOMA to FEMA and the process is 2+/- weeks.
+The total cost is approximately $2,200-2,500.

-I believe this to be money well spent as the $1850 represents about 50% of the annual flood insurance premiums on a typical San Juan County waterfront home.
-The time frames to complete a BFE and a LOMA are typically not within the standard purchase contract term.
-I quote a total of 90+ days to my clients so it may be necessary for you to close on your purchase and your loan and then obtain the LOMA after closing.
+I believe this to be money well spent as the $2,500 represents about 50% of the annual flood insurance premiums on a typical San Juan County waterfront home.
+The time frames to complete a BFE and a LOMA are within the standard purchase contract term of 45 days; however it is recommended that a prospective seller process this information in advance of listing the property.
+If you are working under a tight time frame, another option for a buyer is to close on the purchase with your loan and flood insurance; then, obtain the LOMA after closing.

 If you have any questions about our current real estate market, please be sure to contact me.